crobbs05/crobbs05/README.md

 Most, if not all, of my personal projects will focus on the social phenomena of the built environment, which is one aspect of my previous career that is bonded to my soul.

+**Opinions expressed are solely my own and do not express the views or opinions of my employer.**